 A few people find their symptoms develop gradually and get worse over time, to the point where they become severely affected.
 Lots of granulomas may form in an organ and prevent it from working properly.
 This is known as chronic sarcoidosis.

-Sarcoidosis most often affects the lungs, skin and/or lymph nodes (glands).
+Sarcoidosis most often affects the lungs, skin and lymph nodes (glands).

-The lungs are affected in about 90% of people with sarcoidosis.
+The lungs are affected in about 9 out of 10 of people with sarcoidosis.
 This is known as pulmonary sarcoidosis.

 The main symptoms are shortness of breath and a persistent dry cough.
 Some people with pulmonary sarcoidosis experience pain and discomfort in their chest, but this is uncommon.

 The skin is also affected in many people with sarcoidosis.

 This can cause tender bumps or patches to develop on the skin (particularly the lower legs and arms), as well as bumps on the upper body.
 These can be reddish-brown or purple, depending on your skin colour and the type of sarcoidosis you have.